 \begin{corollary} Let $F$ be a number field and $D$ and $(K/F,\sigma,a)$ be associative division algebras of degree $n>2$. \\ (i) There does not exist any $F$-linear anti-automorphism on $D$.
 In particular, $D$ has no involution of the first kind.
 If $F$ has no non-trivial automorphisms (e.g., $F=\mathbb{Q}$), then $D$ has no anti-automorphisms of the second kind either. \\ (ii) If there exists some $\alpha\in K^\times$ such that $N_{K/F}( \alpha)= \tau(a)a$ for some suitable $id\not=\tau \in {\rm Aut}(K)_\sigma$ then $(K/F,\sigma,a)$ admits a $\tau$-semilinear anti-automorphism extending $\tau$, but no $F$-linear one. \end{corollary}

 \begin{proof} $(i)$ Since $D$ is a division algebra of degree greater than two over a number field, the exponent of $D$ is $n>2$ and so $D\not\cong D^{op}$ as $F$-algebras.
-Hence there do not exist any $F$-linear anti-automorphisms of $D$. \\ $(ii)$ is Theorem \ref{thm:main0} and $(i)$. \end{proof}
+Hence there do not exist any $F$-linear anti-automorphisms of $D$.
+The rest of the assertion is clear. \\ $(ii)$ is Theorem \ref{thm:main0} and $(i)$. \end{proof}

 The monomial anti-automorphisms of degree one are well behaved.